pgniewko/ml_notes/ts/README.md

 These notes are inspired by Patrick Walters's [paper](https://pubs.acs.org/doi/10.1021/acs.jcim.3c01790) on the application of Thompson Sampling (TS) to virtual high-throughput screening (VHTS).

-Our goal is to derive equations (3) and (4) from the paper using a Bayesian update for a univariate Gaussian model with a Gaussian prior.
+Our goal is to derive equations (4) and (5) from the paper using a Bayesian update for a univariate Gaussian model with a Gaussian prior.
-In the paper, the derivation is provided for each reagent index $i$.
+In the paper, the formulas are provided for each reagent, indexed by $i$.
 Since these updates are independent, we drop the reagent index for simplicity and use the index $i$ to denote samples.

 ## We consider the following setup: